ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ### Step 4.1: Configure Spark services using Ambari <a id="step4.1"></a>

 1\.
-Log on to Ambari Dashboard as `raj_ops`.
+Log on to Ambari Dashboard as `maria_dev`.
 At the bottom left corner of the services column, check that Spark and Zeppelin are running.

 **Note:** If these services are disabled, start these services.